How to run your video review and approval process online

 Yikes!

-A lot of that money is spent on media placement like TV, Facebook, and YouTube.
+A lot of that money goes into media placement like TV, Facebook, and YouTube.
 But a huge amount also goes into creative development and production.
 And that’s where video reviews come in.

 If you’ve ever used email to review videos, you’ll know how much of a chore it can be.
 Writing out timecodes.
-Consolidating comments across multiple email chains.
-Managing conflicting feedback.
-That’s a lot of time and money wasted!
+Consolidating comments across multiple email threads.
+Managing conflicting or vague feedback.
+That’s a lot of time and money wasted.

-Video review and collaboration software makes the whole process more efficient by giving you one place to share videos, collect feedback across all your versions, and get final approval.
+Video review and collaboration tools make the whole process more efficient by giving you one place to share videos, gather feedback across all your versions, and get final approval.

 1. Create a project